ncachanosky/econ-lecture-notes/content/econometrics/Lecture 01/_index.md

 Now, some terminology.
 The left-hand variable $(Q^D)$ is called the dependent variable.
 The right-hand variables are called the **regressors** (what would be the *independent* variables).

 {{% callout warning %}}
-In econometrics, the word **explanation** means that a change of a variable is correlated ("explains") part of the change of the dependent variable."
+In econometrics, the word **explanation** means that a change of a variable is correlated ("explains") part of the change of the dependent variable.

-In econometrics, the word **explanation** does not have a teleoogical meaning: It does not mean that a change of a regressor is the cause of a change in the dependent variable
+In econometrics, the word **explanation** does not have a *cause-effect* meaning: It does not mean that a change of a regressor is the cause of a change in the dependent variable

 {{% /callout %}}